Post-Angkor period: Mid 17th century–19th century

-Vietnamese Invasions of Cambodia in Oudong Era
+Nguyen rule

 As the Vietnamese empire consolidated itself over the eastern mainland under Gia Long and Minh Mang, Cambodia fell to the Vietnamese invasion in 1811.
-The invasion was initially initiated by the ruling king, King Ang Chan II's (r.
+The invasion was initiated by the ruling king, King Ang Chan II's (r.
 1806–35) request to Gia Long to suppress his own brothers, Ang Snguon and Ang Em, who were in rebellion against him.
 The two brothers fled to Thailand, while Ang Chan became a Vietnamese vassal.

 In 1820 Gia Long died and his fourth son Minh Mang inherited the throne.
 Both Minh Mang and his father were strong adherents of Confucianism, but Minh Mang was a sadistic isolationist and strong ruler.
 He removed the Viceroy of Cambodia and Saigon in 1832, triggered the pro-Catholic Lê Văn Khôi revolt against him in 1833.
 The Thai army, intended to support the rebellion, launched an offensive campaign against the Vietnamese on occupying Cambodia.
 This led Ang Chan to flee to Saigon, as Rama III promised to restore the Kingdom of Cambodia and punish the insolence of the Kingdom of Vietnam.
 In 1834, the rebellion in Southern Vietnam was suppressed, and Minh Mang ordered troops to launch the second invasion of Cambodia.
 This drove most of the Thai forces to the west and reinstalled Ang Chan as the puppet king in Phnom Penh, later succeeded by his daughter, Queen Ang Mey (r.
 1835–41).
 Later that year, the Tây Thành Province was established, the Vietnamese occupied Cambodia result in direct Vietnamese control.
 For the next six years, the Vietnamese emperor had tried to force the Cambodians to adopt Vietnamese culture by cultural assimilation, a progress that historian David P. Chandler called The Vietnamization of Cambodia.

 The death of Minh Mang in early 1841 halted the Vietnamization of Cambodia.
-With 35,000 Thai troops, they took advantage the of dire situation in Vietnam, rushed into the Tây Thành Province, and were able to fend off Vietnamese counteroffensives in late 1845.
+With 35,000 Thai troops, they took advantage of the dire situation in Vietnam, rushed into the Tây Thành Province, and were able to fend off Vietnamese counteroffensives in late 1845.
 The new Vietnamese emperor, Thieu Tri, readied to make peace with Siam, and in June 1847 a peace treaty was signed.
 The Kingdom of Cambodia under Ang Duong regained its independence after 36 years of brutal Vietnamese occupations and Siamese interventions.